fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "He began the creation of man from clay, and made his progeny from a quintessence of fluid" Quran, surah As-Sajda (The Prostration) 32:7-8

-According to a hadith, Allah created the body of Adam and it lay still for some time.
+According to a hadith, Allah created the body of Adam ﷺ   and it lay still for some time.
 During that time Iblis went through Adam's body and got thoughts that he will be able to control Adam because his body was hollow.

 Then, Allahﷻ   breathed a soul into Adam.